StormCrownSC/LeetCode/YandexCup/README.md

-Here is the solution of tasks with the Yandex Cup
+Here will the solution of tasks with the Yandex Cup